FMA files are special animated texture files created for FancyMenu.

 The texture will NOT WORK if the frames have invalid file names!

-folder, so you can pack your FMA file now!
+Now everything important is in the fancymenu_animation folder, so you can pack your FMA file now!

 Packing the FMA file basically just means to pack the folder content to a ZIP file.